jacksegal/google-compute-snapshot/README.md

     Options:

        -p  Prefix to be used for naming snapshots.
+           Max character length: 20
            Default if not set: 'gcs' [OPTIONAL]

 For example:

     ./gcloud-snapshot.sh -p "my-snap"

-    (Note: Snapshot names are limited to 62 characters)
+    (Note: Snapshot prefixes are limited to 20 characters)

 ### Service Account
 By default snapshots are created with the default gcloud service account.
 To use a custom service account use the -a flag: